Posted on: June 25, 2020

 Recovery and Resources

 Hospitals and frontline workers, like firefighters and paramedics, are already overworked and spread thin.
 Medical supplies are dangerously low.
 Will medical personnel have the resources to treat an influx of injuries due to a severe weather event?
 What if the hospital or medical facility itself is damaged or destroyed in a tornado?
 For businesses, will those already suffering hardship have the means to recover from another disaster?
-When a natural disaster occurs, nearby counties or states often aid in recovery.
+When a natural disaster occurs, nearby counties or states often aid in providing disaster recovery services.
 Will they have the finances and resources to do so now?
 Would bringing in outside assistance cause the virus to spread more?

-It’s important to remember that both the pandemic and severe weather are evolving events – a static, “one-and-done” plan won’t be nearly as effective.
+It’s important to remember that both the pandemic and severe weather are evolving events – a static, “one-and-done” incident management plan won’t be nearly as effective.
 It’s also important to remember that the public is scared, stressed, and depressed, and another disaster – one that can happen with little warning – can be devastating.
 Now, more than ever, it’s especially important that families, businesses, and public agencies review their severe weather plans.